smalljobs/smalljobs/README.md

 # Small Jobs

-This is the repo for smalljobs.ch.
+This is the repo for the development of the SmallJobs exchange smalljobs.ch.
+SmallJobs is a project to increase intergenerational Contacts with exchanging "Small Jobs" from Adults to kids.

 ## Development